wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.4.2

+New: The `setText` method of the Node class adds a second parameter to support setting rich text content.

 ## 0.4.1

 New: 1.Add and throw node mouseenter and mouseleave events; 2.Node rich text supports setting background color; 3.Node rich text supports clear style.